Kent (band): Post-Kent activities (2017–present)

-Musical style and influences
+Musical style

 Kent have been grouped with various genres, including alternative rock, indie rock, pop rock, synth-pop, pop, and arena rock.

-Kent's first and perhaps most significant influences for the band's sound were My Bloody Valentine and The Cure.
-The band is also a fan of David Bowie, Depeche Mode, U2 and Radiohead.
 Kent has been referred to as Sweden's biggest rock band, but has always put pop melodies in focus.
 Kent's biggest change in musical style came with the band's seventh studio album Tillbaka till samtiden, which marked a clear shift from alternative rock to synthpop/rock.